-In late game, you should sell the Wriggle's Lantern for a Sunfire Cape.
+In late game, you should sell the Wriggle's Lantern for a Sunfire Aegis.
 This combined with your Northern Winds will deal terrible, terrible damage to anyone around you.

 Warmog's Armor when used in conjunction with Atma's Impaler can give a significant amount of AD, however Sejuanis attack speed is something to be desired.
 These are the last two items that I could suggest.
 I believe that even though these two are a fun option, the item slots could be used for better items.

 Here is the gold breakdown for each camp when they are slain for the first time: